Akbar Mohammadi (footballer)

 Akbar Mohammadi is an Iranian former football player who has later managed the Iran national under-19 team.
 Akbar Mohammadi Argi, in addition to his football pro license degree and official AFC instructor, also has a specialized doctorate in sports management from Tarbiat Modares University which can be called one of the most educated coaches in Iran.
 Also, he has the experience of CEO of Paykan F.C. and the experience of being responsible for sports of National Iranian Copper Industries Company.
 He has experience as a head coach in the Premier League and Azadegan League, as well as the head coach of the national youth team (U17-U19) of the Islamic Republic of Iran.
 In October 2023, he was introduced as the head coach of Sanat Mes Kerman F.C.

 Akbar Mohammadi Argi became the head coach of Iran's national youth football team in 2007.
-In 1390, after the presence of Carlos Queiroz and the advice of the Federation regarding the guidance of the basic teams, he became the head coach of the national team this time in the youth category, and in the Asian Championship in the UAE with brilliant games in the group stage and defeating Japan and Kuwait and A draw against the host UAE advanced to the next stage as the first team, but in the elimination stage, they lost the game to South Korea and withdrew from the tournament.
-From that team, which is known as the most talented youth team after the revolution, there are talented players such as Sardar Azmoun, Alireza Jahanbakhsh, Rouzbeh Cheshmi, Farshid Esmaeili, Ali Alipour, Ahmad Abdolahzadeh, Hossein Kanaanizadegan, Ehsan Pahlavan, Mohammad Daneshgar, Ali Karimi and Many other players made it to the senior national team and European teams and the Premier League.
+Following the appointment of Carlos Queiroz and federation recommendations regarding the development of youth squads, he took over the under-19 national team.
+At the AFC U-19 Championship in the UAE, the team advanced from the group stage in first place after defeating Japan and Kuwait, and drawing with the host nation.
+They were subsequently eliminated from the tournament after losing to South Korea in the knockout stage.
+Several players from that squad later advanced to the senior national team, the Iranian Persian Gulf Pro League, and European clubs, including Sardar Azmoun, Alireza Jahanbakhsh, Rouzbeh Cheshmi, Farshid Esmaeili, Ali Alipour, Ahmad Abdolahzadeh, Hossein Kanaanizadegan, Ehsan Pahlavan, Mohammad Daneshgar, and Ali Karimi.